PAINT CORRECTION 101 – WHAT IS PAINT CORRECTION?

-So - what exactly is paint correction and why do so many DIY enthusiasts and some professionals fear it?
-To simplify, paint correction is a process that helps to remove imperfections or scratches found on vehicle's paint - or more specifically, the clear coat or top layer of paint.
+So – what exactly is paint correction, and why do so many DIY enthusiasts and some professionals fear it?
+To simplify, paint correction is a process that helps to remove imperfections or scratches found on a vehicle’s paint – or, more specifically, the clear coat or top layer of paint.

-The key phrase here is 'process' - as paint correction goes much further than simply using a polishing pad, compound, and a dual-action polisher.
-There are different levels of paint defects - harder and softer paint - or specifically, clear coats, and other variables that makes it difficult to
+The key phrase here is ‘process’ – paint correction goes much further than simply using a polishing pad, compound, and a dual-action polisher.
+There are different levels of paint defects – harder and softer paint – or specifically, clear coats, and other variables that make it difficult to

 In the professional detailing world, these are known as paint correction stages.
-However, the complete process of paint correction involves multiple steps - many of which are completed prior to picking up a buffer, choosing the right cutting compound or pad, and learning the techniques.
+However, the complete paint correction process involves multiple steps – many of which are completed before picking up a buffer, choosing the right cutting compound or pad, and learning the techniques.

 Here are the recommended steps that should be included in ANY paint correction job.

 The concept of paint correction involves removing tiny scratches caused mainly by improper car washing.
-These little scratches are often called swirl marks, or spiderwebbing.
-They are very difficult to see.
+These little scratches are often called swirl marks or spiderwebbing.
+They are tough to see.
 Depending on the color of your vehicle, the depth of the scratches, and the direction of sunlight or artificial light, the scratch can appear minor too severe.

-Before you go through the process of fixing those scratches, you want your vehicles paint to be free of all debris, so you do not cause more damage.
-Therefore, we recommend washing your vehicle with an aggressive, pH neutral car soap that is safe on all paint and vehicle surfaces.
+Before you go through fixing those scratches, you want your vehicle’s paint to be free of all debris, so you do not cause more damage.
+Therefore, we recommend washing your vehicle with an aggressive, pH-neutral car soap that is safe on all paint and vehicle surfaces.

 Americana Global Ceramic Maintenance SOAP is formulated to accomplish this crucial first step – but also is a great maintenance shampoo to use if you’ve ceramic coated the car, truck, or SUV.

 When you drive down the road, your vehicle attracts multiple materials ranging from bugs to brake dust.
-As most vehicles are metallic, ferrous-based substances such as debris left from brake rotors and pads tend to stick to the paintjob.
+Most vehicles are metallic, ferrous-based substances such as debris left from brake rotors and pads that tend to stick to the paint job.

-It is a special formulated chemical compound that is pH neutral, that reacts with iron particles, loosens them from the clear coat, and in many cases, will melt them for easy removal.
+It is a specially formulated chemical compound that is pH neutral, reacts with iron particles, loosens them from the clear coat, and in many cases, will melt them for easy removal.

 This formulation is easy to use, but it is important to ensure the vehicle is not exposed to direct sunlight, as this can quickly dry out the iron remover and cause damage to the clear coat of the paint.